danb0b/danb0b.github.io/content/work-blog/2024-01-31-incredible-feats-of-productivity.md

 I finally made the plunge, not so much because I was no longer using Solidworks (which I hadn't used consistently in a long time), but because I was no longer in control of my Windows experience at work.
 So many things had been locked down that it was harder to manage my own networking needs, install my own software, or remove "required" bloatware that was bogging down my system.
 Linux was still the wild west for my IT department, which gave me the freedom to self manage my own networking and security.

 So I re-installed Ubuntu (20.04) and started solving the problems associated with disconnecting from Windows, Office, and the like.
 I stick with LTS releases of Ubuntu to minimize any stability issues, and to hone in on best practices for each major release than to constantly be missing a moving target.

+### Coding

+It should be no surprise that I am fully into Python,

 ### Writing